Master of Health Administration

-Health and welfare services manager
+- Health and welfare service management

 The career outcomes are broad for graduates of the Master of Health Administration, and future growth is strong for jobs in the healthcare industry.
 The average annual wage for health managers, and related roles, in Australia is $102,824 (Payscale).